 Do you know what’s worse than dealing with negative thoughts?
-Dealing with negative people with negative thoughts in negative relationships.
-Yes, that’s too many negatives, but that’s the point, that too much negativity can be detrimental to a relationship.
+Dealing with a negative partner with negative thoughts in negative relationships.
+Yes, that’s too many negatives, but that’s the point, too much negativity can be detrimental to a relationship.
 If you are currently in a negative relationship, getting through the day gets harder and harder and you probably find yourself asking, “Is this normal?”

-Being in a relationship with a negative person is a ditch many people fall into.
-Getting out of it is another matter altogether.
+Negative relationships have a way of sucking the energy out of you and making daily life seem like a struggle.
 It’s easy to blame yourself and wonder if you deserve better.
 But here’s a fact for you: You do deserve better and it’s time you get it.
 This post will help you identify if you are dating a negative person and how to walk away from them without feeling guilty.
 The surprising thing is that negative relationship examples are plenty and yet, most victims lack the words to describe negative relationships and articulate their problems.

 11 Signs That You Might Be In A Negative Relationship

 From the outside, negative relationships don’t seem all that different from regular relationships.
 For the involved persons, however, differentiating between the two can be the key to a lifetime of happiness.

-That was the question Mary had to ask herself when her then-boyfriend, Andrew asked her to marry him.
+“Am I in a negative relationship?”
+Mary asked herself when her then-boyfriend, Andrew, asked her to marry him.
 They had only been dating for a few months and he popped the question all of a sudden.
 Being a close friend, Mary had discussed with me the many serious issues they had been struggling with.
 But she hadn’t given it any serious thought until the proposal came.
-Eventually, she realized it was a negative relationship she was stuck in and broke up with Andrew.
+Eventually, she realized she was stuck in a negative relationship and broke up with Andrew.
 Serious life mistake averted!

 But not everyone gets a last moment wake-up call like Mary.
 You might not see your negative relationship for what it truly is until it’s too late.
 Don’t risk it.
-Pay attention to the 11 signs of a negative relationship mentioned below and see where your relationship stands.
+Pay attention to the 11 signs of a negative relationship mentioned below and see where your relationship stands:

-1) Your partner doesn’t show any personal growth
+1. Your partner doesn’t show any personal growth

 If someone is stuck in a rut, it can be hard for them to see the bigger picture of what’s going on in their lives.
 They may treat their loved ones unfairly because of their small thinking.
 If that sounds like your partner, then you might be dating a negative person with no worthwhile goal in their life.